systemsdk/phpcpd/readme.md

 ## Installation
 ### Using composer
-If you have installed composer you can use next cmd command:
+If you have installed composer, you can use the next cmd command:
 ```bash
 composer require systemsdk/phpcpd --dev
 ```

 ### Manual installation
-If you are not using composer you have possibility to download this tool.
+If you are not using composer, you have a possibility to download this tool.

 Download the latest version [here](releases/) and put phar archive into your project.